skellis46/finger-pointing-moon/ongoing-notes.md

 >The remainder of this chapter concentrates on extension, the first dimension of scope, as rendition operations move into the real world, seizing fresh unexpected chunks of human experience.
 Extension wants every corner and crevice, every utterance and gesture on the path to dispossession.
 All that is moist and alive must hand over its facts.
 There can be no shadow, no darkness.
 The unknown is intolerable.
 The solitary is forbidden. [@zuboff_age_2019 Chapter 8.1]

 - make solitude practice without GPS, analogue
+- not about studying the self (or self-absorption)
+- creating space to notice the world and to be open to others and newness.
+To empathise See, for instance:

+>>Sympathy has usually been thought a stronger sentiment than empathy, because 'I feel your pain' puts the stress on what I feel; it activates one's own ego.
+Empathy is a more demanding exercise, at least in listening; the listener has to get outside him- or herself. [@sennett_together_2012 p.21]

+- paradox or tension between solitude and listening.

 ## 20200116 - unforgettable experience